 “Nawang Phuntsog has been coming to our DASTKAR crafts bazaars for over 4 years with his beautiful Ladakhi pashmina textiles.
 Starting nervously with just a few pieces, he has steadily built up a reputation in Delhi for his merchandise.
 His shawls, stoles and scarves combine subtle natural colours, beautiful weaves and textures, and a high quality of Pashmina wool.
 Good pricing, genuine products, innovative design, and Nawang’s own quiet but knowledgable personality make Nomadic Woollen Mills something craft lovers look forward to every winter.”
 Laila Tyabji – Founder of Dastkar

 “I am a tourleader from Germany.
 Whenever I have groups, we usually go to Phuntsogs shop first to check wether he has some suiting products for shopping as his quality is best, prices are fair and also his manner to the customers is very fine.
 Once he told me his life-story and I am very impressed how hard-working he is – but always with a big smile in his face.
 You realise immediately that he loves what he is doing and that is worth a lot!
 Thanks a lot Phuntsog and I hope you never run out of dreams.”
 Nana Ziesche – owner of Yangla Tours

-In April 2014 we decided to support the local NGO People’s Action Group for Inclusion and Rights, called PAGIR.
+In April 2014 – 2017 we supported the local NGO People’s Action Group for Inclusion and Rights, called PAGIR.
 They do an extraordinary job in removing social barriers and tapping into individual capabilities of people with disabilities.
-Therefore 7% of our sales revenues will be donated to PAGIR.
+Therefore 7% of our sales revenues have been donated to PAGIR.

 Maybe you like to be friends with us at: